kg-construct/rml-lv/spec/section/annotations.md

 We can exploit the mechanism of structural annotations to inform the RML engine about the existence of such "relational-like" constraint.
 We here work-out an example.

-First, we specify the logical source corresponding to the CSV:
+First, we specify the logical source corresponding to the CSV file:

 <aside class=ex-mapping>